RetroPie/RetroPie-Docs/docs/Netplay.md

 - Either go to your router settings and open the port 55435 for both TCP and UDP, OR change the TCP/UDP Port setting in RetroArch to one that's already open
 - Select a number for Delay Frames.
 If you are experiencing a very low fps, try increasing this number.
 - Pick a Nickname
-- When launching a rom to use netplay you'll open up the runcommand menu by pressing js0 as your rom loads and then you'll select launch netplay
+- When launching a rom to use netplay you'll open up the runcommand menu by pressing js0 (or any key on your keyboard) as your rom loads and then you'll select launch netplay

 Make sure to tell your friend:
 Your IP Address